 Polar alignment for beginners

 This tutorial is for users in the Northern Hemisphere, who are able to view the “North Star”, Polaris.
 For instructions on polar alignment using Drift Align in the Southern Hemisphere, visit How to Polar Align Easily in PHD2 Drift Align.
-The Drift align method can be used in either hemisphere by using a free software called PHD2.
+The Drift align method can be used in either hemisphere by using free software called PHD2 guiding.

-The Sky-Watcher HEQ5 in this example features a polar scope with an illuminated reticle.
-All of the telescope mounts on the list above include a polar alignment scope, with the exception of the Celestron CGEM.
+The Sky-Watcher HEQ5 in this example features a built-in polar scope with an illuminated reticle.
+All of the telescope mounts on the list above include a polar alignment scope (depending on the version you order), with the exception of the Celestron CGEM.
 A polar scope makes aligning the polar axis of this mount with the North celestial pole much easier.

 1. Finding Polaris – The North Star